PeachBight/VRCLightingRig/README.md

 * 0.1 (2024-05-12)
     * Initial Public Release
+  1.1 (2024-05-26)
+    * Full release
+    * Mesh shadowcasting fixed
+    * Light intensity more sensitive from %0 to %50
+    * Removed requirement for full-unpack
 ## License

 This project is licensed under the MIT License - see the `LICENSE.md` file for details